souenzzo/graal/docs/reference-manual/native-image/BuildConfiguration.md

 ## Order of Arguments Evaluation
 The options passed to `native-image` are evaluated from left to right.
-This also extends to arguments that are passed indirectly via configuration files in the _META-INF/native-image_ directory.
+This also extends to options that are passed indirectly via configuration files in the _META-INF/native-image_ directory.
 Consider the example where there is a JAR file that includes _native-image.properties_ containing `Args = -H:Optimize=0`.
 You can override the setting that is contained in the JAR file by using the `-H:Optimize=2` option after `-cp <jar-file>`.